dan-sf/sdl-audio-examples/README.md

 # SDL Audio Examples

 This is a repository of basic examples on how to use [SDL](https://wiki.libsdl.org/)'s audio functionality.
-I plan to create basic examples for future reference or as a starting point for anyone interested in working with SDL and audio.
+These SDL audio examples are for future reference or as a starting point for anyone interested in working with SDL and audio.
 I have also over commented the code for extra explanation where needed.